TimLangePN/ntest/README.md

 ## About ntest

 Having the ability to run common tests against any domain often comes in quite handy. `ntest` aims to provide you with the most necessary tests you would want to run against a domain.
-It currently performs the following tests: https redirect, certificate expiration, average round-trip time, measure packet-loss and DNS hosts look-up.
+It currently performs the following tests: <i> https redirect, certificate expiration, average round-trip time, measure packet-loss and DNS hosts look-up </i>.

 ## Installation